 <Back to Go To Jail : See All Monopoly posts : On to Oxford Street>

 I started my journey this week from New Scotland Yard, where last weeks visit had ended.
 It was a good walk through the pre-Christmas crowds.
-I walked back to Birdcage Walk and then through St. James Park, over the Mall, up Marlborough Street to Pall Mall, then East until I reached the bottom of Regent Street.
+I walked back to Birdcage Walk and then through St. James Park, over the Mall, up Marlborough Road and then North to Picadilly, then East to the bottom of Regent Street.
 It was the just 10 days before Christmas everything was busy.
 As I walked north up Regent Street the light was fading giving the multiple exposure image an interesting feel.
 As I walked up the middle part of the Regent Street (north from Piccadilly Circus) it was really pretty dark but it gave an interesting feel for both the man standing in the passing bus and the people waiting to cross at Oxford Circus.

 I really like these three images, which I hope give you a good feeling of how attractive and busy the west end is at Christmas time.